 Seattle, WA 98104

-Your child will be surrounded by a team of renowned experts who specialize in treating children and adolescents with eating disorders and other co-occurring mental health issues.
+Your child will be surrounded by a team of renowned experts who specialize in treating children and adolescents with mental health conditions.
 Throughout treatment, the same team will work closely together to collaborate on all aspects of your child’s care:

 - Individual Therapist